A Floridian is someone who actually lives in Florida year round. People who live in Florida only in the winter are called snowbirds.

 I think the following self tanners are the best.
 These are true gems (nuggets!) that will make everyone wonder whether you were born in Orlando or Ft.
 Lauderdale..........

-These drops are a great little nugget.
 They make you bronze without the sun.
-You just add the drops to your favorite moisturizer or lotion and overnight you are tan!
-You can buy them on Amazon, or at Sephora.
-Isle of Paradise
+Just add the drops to your favorite moisturizer or lotion and overnight you are tan!
+It is offered at Sephora in a mini bottle for only $15 if you want to try it out.

-You can find it on Amazon by going HERE.
+You can find it here on Amazon.

 You are so right Annie.
 I am a Floridian who doesn't like to get sun!
 I get enough just driving in my car.
 Love the picture of Magda and all your tips.
 Thank you.